Blog

 The debt collection agency put the matter on hold pending completion of the dispute resolution process.
 I didn’t need to speak, write or answer to the company directly.
 VSBC communicated with them via emails to which I was cc’d in, keeping me ‘in the loop’.

-With VSBC in control, I felt in safe hands.
-My anxiety lowered and I began to sleep better again.
+With VSBC in control, I felt I was in safe hands.

 Mediation

-So that I didn’t have to travel all the way to Melbourne, VSBC organised a mediation session in Traralgon.
+VSBC organised a mediation session in a nearby town.
 The company director was overseas and attended by teleconference.
 VSBC told me I would not have to speak directly to the company; I would be speaking to the mediator who would act as a go-between.
-That was a relief.
 I prepared some documents (e.g. proof I had cancelled the advertisement within 24 hours).
 I was a little nervous but looked forward to the meeting because once it was over, hopefully I could get on with my life.

 The date of the mediation session arrived.
 The mediator was highly professional, articulate and wise.
 He stressed our main goal was to resolve the dispute and he was here to help us do that.
 First he listened to my statement about the outcome I wanted, and then to the company’s statement about what they wanted.
-He asked me to step out of the room while he listened to the company’s side of the story; then the company left us while he spoke to me privately about my side of the story.
+He asked me to step out of the room while he listened to the company’s side of the story; then the company left while he spoke to me privately about my side of the story.
 He again spoke to the company, and myself, separately.
-He put a proposition to me and I agreed; he put a proposition to the company and they agreed; then we came together to formally agree to (and sign) our agreement.
+He then put a proposition to me and I agreed.
+He put a proposition to the company and they agreed.
+We came together to sign the agreement.
 It was all over within two hours.
 Problem solved.

 A great outcome

-The outcome for the mediator was good because the dispute was resolved and both parties were satisfied.
+The outcome for the mediator was good because the dispute had been resolved and both parties were satisfied.

-I couldn’t stop smiling because a huge weight that had been coiled around my neck and shoulders for months and months had suddenly lifted, as soon as I’d signed that paperwork.
+As soon as I signed that paperwork, the huge weight that had been coiled around my neck and shoulders for months and months was suddenly lifted.
 I was free again to live my life without fear or worry.
 Just concentrate on my business, and family.
 Breathe again.
 Be normal.

 Now you know where to go for help